ai-lead-hub/ark_prototype/docs/sprint-1-architecture.md

 ### Soft-delete: hide, never destroy

-Files are **never physically deleted** from S3 until the project is archived.
+Files are **never physically deleted** from Object Storage until the project is archived.
 Instead:
 - A `deleted_at` timestamp is set on the File record.
 - All normal queries filter `WHERE deleted_at IS NULL`.
 - Deleted files disappear from the grid, board, and all views.